Discover everything we launched at Webflow Conf 2024

 Before going live with your localized website, conduct exhausting testing.
 This step ensures that each localized website functions seamlessly to offer a positive user experience and doesn’t make any culturally insensitive gaffs.
 For instance, before launching a Spanish version of your website, conduct thorough user testing to verify that translated content, links, and functionalities work as intended.

-Measuring the success of your localization efforts
+Measuring the success of your localization strategy

 After executing your localization strategy, you must monitor it to ensure it meets your business goals, resonates with your target audiences, and effectively informs future decisions.
 Key performance indicators (KPIs) are essential for this assessment, providing valuable insights into your localization efforts.
 Some tools, like Webflow, enable you to visualize your website’s performance